roman-milk/roman-milk.github.io/swingers-club-halloween-party.md

  "You are insatiable," he chuckled.

  I looked at Curtis, and said, "Just changing positions stud."
-Report_Story #5